-Harassment or bullying by way of social media is unacceptable.
+- 1. SOCIAL CONDUCT The school is the inappropriate location for any type of physical display of affection (i.e., hugging and kissing).
+Intimacy and physical contact may be treated as a disciplinary matter. - 2.
+SOCIAL MEDIA Harassment or bullying by way of social media is unacceptable.
 If it is found to have occurred during the school day, disciplinary action may occur.
 If any harassment or bullying is found to have occurred outside of school, parents will be notified and law enforcement could be notified.
 Students are also prohibited from using social media to post pictures of students and/or staff members without their permission.
-If any use of social media causes a substantial disruption during school or a school event, disciplinary action may occur.

-- 3. INAPPROPRIATE DRESS When students are dressed appropriately for school, a more businesslike attitude prevails and the atmosphere in the school is more pleasant and conducive to learning.
+If any use of social media causes a substantial disruption during school or a school event, disciplinary action may occur. - 3.
+INAPPROPRIATE DRESS When students are dressed appropriately for school, a more businesslike attitude prevails and the atmosphere in the school is more pleasant and conducive to learning.
 For this reason, items of dress which are disruptive to the educational process or which represent a safety hazard may not be worn.
 In order to encourage a positive educational climate teachers and administration will enforce appropriate dress guidelines.
-The following are examples that are not considered appropriate dress:

-- Spiked apparel, accessories and chains

-- Hats, caps, and hoods are not permissible in the building.

-- Yoga and/or Spandex Pants

-- Leggings

-- Pajama Pants

-- Bandannas and sweatbands

-- Sunglasses

-- Clothing made of see-through or fishnet fabric.

-- Jeans/pants with excessive rips or tears above the knees will not be allowed.

-- Low riser jeans, tank tops with straps less than two inches, and sleeveless shirts with sagging arm holes allowing undergarments or chest to be seen will not be allowed. - Clothing which promotes or pictures illegal activities, violent behavior, sexual subjects or innuendoes, obscene language or gang symbols. - Clothing and accessories, which display lewd, vulgar or plainly offensive language or symbols, or promotes the use of alcohol, illegal drugs or tobacco products. - Clothing that is revealing or exposes the chest (any visible cleavage is unacceptable), abdomen, genital area, buttocks, or undergarments. - All shorts, skirts, dresses must be - Outerwear (coats, hats and gloves) in the classroom. - When students are considered to be in violation of the guidelines, in the opinion of administration, students will: - 1) First Offense: the student will be given a change of clothes from the office. - 2) Second Offense: the student will be given a change of clothes and may receive a 30 minute detention. - 3) Third Offense: the student will be given a change of clothes and may receive an in-school suspension - 4) Fourth Offense: the student will be given a change of clothes and may receive a Saturday detention. - 4.
+The following are examples that are not considered appropriate dress: - Spiked apparel, accessories and chains - Hats, caps, and hoods are not permissible in the building. - No coats are to be worn in the classroom - Yoga and/or Spandex Pants - Pajama Pants - Bandannas and sweatbands - Sunglasses - Clothing made of see-through or fishnet fabric. - Jeans/pants with excessive rips or tears above the knees will not be allowed. - Low rise jeans, tank tops with straps less than two inches, and sleeveless shirts with sagging arm holes allowing undergarments or chest to be seen will not be allowed. - Clothing which promotes or pictures illegal activities, violent behavior, sexual subjects or innuendoes, obscene language or gang symbols. - Clothing and accessories, which display lewd, vulgar or plainly offensive language or symbols, or promote the use of alcohol, illegal drugs or tobacco products. - Clothing that is revealing or exposes the chest (any visible cleavage is unacceptable), abdomen, genital area, buttocks, or undergarments. - -No sagging or low riding pants that would allow undergarments to be visible. - -Leggings will be allowed, but must be worn with dresses or tunics that meet the mid thigh at all times. - Outerwear (coats, hats and gloves) in the classroom. - When students are considered to be in violation of the guidelines, in the opinion of faculty & staff and/or administration, students will: - 1) First Offense: the student will be given a change of clothes from the office. - 2) Second Offense: the student will be given a change of clothes and may receive a 30 minute detention. - 3) Third Offense: the student will be given a change of clothes and may receive an in-school suspension - 4) Fourth Offense: the student will be given a change of clothes and may receive a Saturday detention. - 4.
 LASER DEVICES-No student will use or have in their possession any device that generates a laser light.
-Laser devices will be confiscated from the student and held until such time that a parent/guardian comes to school to retrieve the laser device. - 4.
-CELLULAR PHONES AND ELECTRONIC COMMUNICATION DEVICES Using a cellular telephone, video recording device, personal digital assistant, the use of head phone, or similar electronic device in any manner that disrupts the educational environment or violated the rights of others.
-All cell phones and similar electronic devices must be kept powered-off and placed in a teacher0assigned location upon entering class.
-Cell phones/electronic devices will not be allowed during passing periods.
-The exceptions to the rule would include (a) the supervising teacher grants permission for education purposes. (b) use of the device is provided in a student's individualized education program (IEP); (c) before/after school or during lunch, or (d) it is needed in an emergency that threatens the safety of student, staff, or other individuals.
-No cell phones will be allowed during Advisory Period.
-The school district is not responsible for lost or stolen cellular phones.
-If a student violates the cell phone/electronic device policy and refuses to turn the device over, he/she will receive a minimum of one (1) day of out of school suspension for gross insubordination and disruption of the educational environment.
+Laser devices will be confiscated from the student and held until such time that a parent/guardian comes to school to retrieve the laser device. - 5.
+CELLULAR PHONES AND ELECTRONIC COMMUNICATION DEVICES Using a cellular telephone, smart watch video recording device, personal digital assistant, the use of headphones, or similar electronic device during the school day is prohibited.
+Cell phones or similar electronic devices will not be allowed to be carried on their person or left in lockers.
+If brought into the school building, it must be left in the high school library.